PawziCat/mart441/hw11/READme.md

 ### Reflection:
-The project was very remenicent of older
+The project was very remenicent of work from a project in creative coding and this made the project much easier.
+The biggest struggle I had was being unable to get my background music to play automatically and was forced to put controls in.
+I think this may be due to my browser not supporting it.
+However, there was no error in teh developer tools so I am not entirely sure.

 -----